bertolo1988/flight-scrappper/README.md

 # flight-scrappper

-Web scraper made with nodejs and webdriverjs that gathers flight data and stores it in a mongodb database.
+Web scraper made with nodejs and selenium-webdriver that gathers flight data and stores it in a mongodb database.

 ## Requirements